ryankooy/TriangleOnTap/README.md

 OpenBreweryDB (https://www.openbrewerydb.org/)

 ## How to use?
 Sign in and create a profile!
 Afterwards, search for the Triangle's hidden brewery gems!
+If you're in a hurry, you can log in with "rkooy" as the username and "admin" as the password.

 ## Contribute
 If you would like to contribute to the project please reach out via GitHub!